QuantEcon/python-lecture-sandpit.myst/lectures/ar1_turningpts.md

 - sample path properties that are defined as non-linear functions of future values $\{y_{t+j}\}_{j\geq 1}$ at time $t$.

+**Sample path properties** are things like "time to next turning point" or "time to next recession"

-To investigate sample path properties we'll use a simulation procedure recommend by Wecker {cite}`wecker1979predicting`.
+To investigate sample path properties we'll use a simulation procedure recommended by Wecker {cite}`wecker1979predicting`.

 To acknowledge uncertainty about parameters, we'll deploy `pymc` to construct a Bayesian joint posterior distribution for unknown parameters.